 In thinking about the cost of insuring a GMC, it can be important to first assess how much car insurance you need.
 Full coverage car insurance provides additional coverage options to protect yourself and your vehicle, while state minimum liability requirements typically only provide protection for the other party.
-Car insurance rates vary by state, but on average, full coverage car insurance costs $1,674 per year while minimum coverage costs $565 per year.
+Car insurance rates vary by state, but on average, full coverage car insurance costs $1,771 per year while minimum coverage costs $545 per year as of 2022.

 In addition to coverage choices, there are also a variety of factors that impact the cost of car insurance.
-Among the factors car insurance providers use to determine premiums include the vehicle itself, including the following:
+Including the vehicle itself, other factors car insurance providers may use to determine premiums include the following: